-- Unless directed by the Director to do otherwise, when a confirmed release from a UST system occurs, the owner/operator shall take the following actions: - a.
-All contents of the UST, UST system, and/or product piping shall be completely removed as soon as possible, and under no circumstances more than 24 hours after the discovery of the release. - Contain all regulated substances and contaminated debris and hazardous waste.
-Such materials shall be handled, stored and disposed of in accordance with the state Oil Pollution Control Regulations, Part 2 of this Subchapter, and other applicable state and federal statutes, Rules and Regulations; - Assess fire, health and safety hazards and take reasonable steps to mitigate any such hazards; local fire officials should be consulted, as conditions require;

-- d.
-Inspect any exposed releases and take steps to prevent the migration of any released regulated substance into the environment, including soils, groundwater or surface waters; - e.
-Investigate for the presence of free product and, if present, initiate free product removal consistent with § 1.14(F) of this Part; and - f.
-Carry out other actions as directed by the Director pursuant to Oil Pollution Control Regulations, Part 2 of this Subchapter, or other local, state and federal statutes, Rules and Regulations.
+- 1. Unless directed by the Director to do otherwise, when a confirmed release occurs, the owner/operator shall take the following actions: - a.
+All contents of the UST, UST system, and/or product piping shall be completely removed as soon as possible, and under no circumstances more than 24 hours after the discovery of the release.
+Arrange for and within 24 hours and as soon as practicable, complete removal of the contents of the UST system to prevent further release into the environment; - b.
+Contain all regulated substances discharged oi and I, oil-contaminated debris and hazardous waste.
+Such materials shall be handled, stored and disposed of in accordance with the state Oil Pollution Control Regulations, Subchapter 25 Part 2 of this Chapter and other applicable state and federal statutes, Rules and Regulations; - Assess fire, health and safety hazards and take reasonable steps to mitigate any such hazards; local fire officials should be consulted, as conditions require; - Inspect any exposed releases and take steps to prevent the migration of any released regulated substance into the environment, including soils, groundwater or surface waters; - e.
+Investigate for the presence of free product and, if present, initiate free product removal consistent with § 1.14(F) of this Part; and f.
+Carry out other actions as directed by the Director pursuant to Oil Pollution Control Regulations, Subchapter 25 Part 2 of this Chapter, or other local, state and federal statutes, Rules and Regulations.

-F. Free Product Removal
+F. Free Product Removal:

 - 1. At sites where free product is present, the owner/operator shall remove the free product in a manner that minimizes the spread of contamination. - 2.
 Discharges and by-products from free product recovery and disposal operations shall be treated or disposed of in compliance with all applicable state and federal statutes, Rules and Regulations. - 3.
 Free product removal systems shall be designed to maximize the removal of free product. - 4.
-Documentation of all free product removal measures shall be submitted to the Director with the Release Characterization Report and Site Investigation Report as required pursuant to §§ 1.14(G) and (H) of this Part respectively, and shall contain the following information: - a.
-Names of persons implementing the free product removal measures: - b.
-Estimated quantity, type and thickness of free product observed or measured; - c.
+Documentation of all free product removal measures shall be submitted to the Director with the Release Characterization Report and Site Investigation Report as required pursuant to §§ 1.14(G) and \1.14(H) of this Part respectively, and shall contain the following information: - a.
+Names of persons implementing the free product removal measures; - b.
+Estimated quantity, type and thickness of free product observed or measured: - c.
 Type of system used to remove free product; - d.
 Locations of any discharges associated with free product recovery activities; - e.
 Type of treatment applied to any water pumped for the purpose of free product removal; and - f.
 Disposition of recovered free product.

-G. Release Characterization Report
+G. Release Characterization Report: